 You have now successfully executed the first step in this scenario.

 You have successfully deployed Kafka broker service and made it available to clients to produce and consume messages.

-In next step of this scenario we will deploy a single instance of Debezium.
+In the next step of this scenario, we will deploy a single instance of Debezium.